Straight Deal: 1942: two-year-old season

 Straight Deal was a very useful two-year-old who competed at the highest level in 1942.
 He won a race at Salisbury and the Runnymede Plate at Windsor, both over six furlongs.
-At Newmarket he ran in the Coventry Stakes (transferred from Ascot) in which he finished second, beaten one and a half lengths by Nasrullah.
+At Newmarket, he ran in the Coventry Stakes (transferred from Ascot) and finished second, beaten one and a half lengths by Nasrullah.

 In September he was sent to Newmarket and finished second to Umiddad in the Dewhurst Stakes.
-On his final start of the season Straight Deal returned to Newmarket for the Middle Park Stakes in which he faced Nasrullah again.
-On this occasion however, his temperament came to the fore as he charged the starting tape, unseated his rider and ran loose for several minutes.
+On his final start of the season, Straight Deal returned to Newmarket for the Middle Park Stakes in which he faced Nasrullah again.
+On this occasion, however, his temperament came to the fore as he charged the starting tape, unseated his rider and ran loose for several minutes.
 When the race eventually started he was quickly beaten and finished unplaced behind the filly Ribbon, with Nasrullah second.

 In the Free Handicap, a ranking of the year’s best two-year-olds, Straight Deal was given a weight of 125 pounds, five pounds below Nasrullah and six behind the champion Lady Sybil.

 1943: three-year-old season

-By the time that Straight Deal reappeared in 1943 he had made excellent physical progress, with the Sporting Life's correspondent commenting that the colt had "strength written everywhere on his frame."
+By the time Straight Deal reappeared in 1943 he had made excellent physical progress, with the Sporting Life's correspondent commenting that the colt had "strength written everywhere on his frame."
 Straight Deal began his three-year-old season on 26 April when he was one of five winners ridden by Tommy Carey at Windsor.
 In the 2000 Guineas on 25 May he was well fancied and started at odds of 17/2 in a field of nineteen but ran disappointingly to finish sixth behind Kingsway.
 It was felt that he had raced too prominently and would be better if held up for a late run.

-In the New Derby on 19 June Straight Deal started at odds of 100/7 in a field of twenty-three and was ridden again by Carey.
+In the New Derby on 19 June, Straight Deal started at odds of 100/7 in a field of twenty-three and was ridden again by Carey.
 The population of Newmarket reportedly doubled by the 15,000 spectators for the race, with many spending the night of the race in the open as all the hotels and boarding houses were full.
 Straight Deal was held up in the early stages as Persian Gulf made the running before he moved up to fifth place half a mile from the finish.
 Carey produced the colt with a strong run in the final furlong to catch Umiddad in the last strides and win by a head, with Nasrullah half a length away in third.

 On his next start, Straight Deal was sent to Ascot where he won a race over one and a half miles.
 In September he returned to Newmarket for the “New St Leger”, a substitute for the Classic usually run at Doncaster.
 He started 3/1 favourite and proved to be the best colt in the race, but finished third behind the fillies Herringbone and Ribbon.